jeffbutlerspringdale/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-	Something that happens based on a trigger that you have asgined.
+	Something that happens based on a trigger that the user does.
 IE, on click > move this box 100px to the right.

 3. What is an event listener?